 We work as a team.
 You will never hear us say “we are the attorneys”.
 We understand this is your life and you have a say in any route we take for combatting your trafficking of a controlled substance charge or allegation.

-Trafficking of a Controlled Substance Defenses
+Trafficking of a Controlled Substance Defenses in Florida

 Illegal Search and Seizure: This defense can be used if law enforcement officers use their power incorrectly and illegally require individuals to submit to a vehicle, home, or body search.
 If Rossen Law Firm can prove that police illegally searched you, we can file what is called a “motion to suppress” to the clerk, and the courts will suppress the evidence as having been illegally collected for your charge of trafficking of a controlled substance.